Generalized Posteriors in Approximate Bayesian Computation: Simulation Study

 Formulating simulation-based inference as a latent variable model as we propose in \eqref{eq:misspecification} might suggest that the aim of \gls{abc} lies in an accurate modelling of the error distribution $g(y \mid x)$, i.e. finding $w\cdot \ell(y; x) \approx - \log g(y \mid x)$.
 However, in practice considerations such as computational cost and robustness may well trump the benefits of modelling $g(y \mid x)$ exactly.
 In order to test this hypothesis, we leverage the fact that the true error distribution in our toy model is known and employ a pseudo-marginal algorithm \citep{beaumont2003estimation, andrieu2009pseudo} to sample \emph{exactly} from the \textit{correct} posterior $p(\theta \mid y)$.

-We tune this algorithm so as to maximize the \gls{ess} given a fixed budget of draws from the simulator.
-In particular, we choose the number of draws per iteration \citep[this turns out to be more efficient than taking just a single sample, see e.g.][]{pitt2012some, doucet2015efficient, schmon2018large} so that the acceptance rate is around $25\%$ \citep{schmon2018large}.
+We tune this algorithm so as to maximize the \gls{ess} (using the \texttt{ess} function from the \textsf{ArviZ} library, \citealt{arviz_2019}) given a fixed budget of draws from the simulator.
+In particular, we choose the number of draws per iteration \citep[this turns out to be more efficient than taking just a single sample, see e.g.][]{pitt2012some, doucet2015efficient, schmon2020large} so that the acceptance rate is around $25\%$ \citep{schmon2020large}.
 As a comparison we take the \textsc{st}-\gls{abc} algorithm described above.
 The \gls{abc} algorithm uses an average of losses based on 15 samples, which improves the \gls{ess} for a given number of calls to the simulator (see \autoref{fig:robust_ess_experiment}), and is tuned so that it approximately targets the true posterior, as shown in \autoref{fig:abc_pmcmc} in Appendix \ref{appendix:links}.
+Further, we carry out a two sample Kolmogorov--Smirnov test on a subset of samples obtained from both methods, which demonstrates no significant difference between the distributions.
 Given a budget of 1.5 million simulator calls, we compute the \gls{ess} of both the pseudo-marginal chain and the \gls{abc} chain.
-While the pseudo-marginal algorithm achieves an \gls{ess} of $\approx 2700$, \gls{abc}-\gls{mcmc} results in an \gls{ess} of more than $11300$---making it more than four times as efficient.
+While the pseudo-marginal algorithm achieves an \gls{ess} of $\approx 2723$, \gls{abc}-\gls{mcmc} results in an \gls{ess} of more than $11080$---making it more than four times as efficient.
 This has an important implication: while modelling the error distribution exactly may target the correct posterior, computational considerations may still favour alternative approaches.